Mowy2001/projects_archive/README.md

 # projects_archive
-Coding projects I have completed until today
+Coding projects I have completed until today :)

-Here a description for every project.
+Here a description for every project, from the most to the least recent.

 ## Transport in London
 This was a group project for ST445 - Managing and Visualising Data at LSE.
 I worked in collaboration with Michele Bergami and Adleena Shakir.